51shubhamchand/ML-Cement-Strength-Prediction/README.md

 ### Brief:
-Used Random Forest Machine Learning algorith to predict the strength of cement based on given inputs.
+Used Random Forest Machine Learning algorithm to predict the strength of cement based on given inputs.

 R2 score = 0.98